17 Animals With Shells and Their Pictures

 Its shell, which covers its body, serves as a protective armor against potential threats and harsh environmental conditions.

-The Death’s Head Cockroach is an omnivorous insect, feeding on various organic matter.
+The Death’s Head Cockroach is an omnivorous insect that feeds on various organic matter.
 It inhabits rural areas, forests, and areas near rivers or ponds.

 Considered one of the most dangerous cockroach species, it produces a potent toxin when predators like rats, lizards, and snakes threaten it.